 Neighborhood Revitalization – Citilink was a catalyst for the Hanna-Creighton complex; the first to commit local and federal resources resulting in a Neighborhood Transit Center that connects the community.

-Downtown Development – Our new transfer station will be a major investment in revitalizing downtown and anchor the Barr Street Corridor.
+Downtown Development – Our new transfer station will be a major investment in revitalizing downtown and anchor the Calhoun Street Corridor.
 Other cities have seen as much as a 40% increase in retail and business development around transit facilities.

 Economic Development – Studies show that for every $1.00 spent on public transportation the community benefits fivefold.
 Local dollars are leveraged to match federal and state resources that are invested in mobility for Fort Wayne residents.
 Annually, over $3.5 million dollars from outside our community support Citilink services.
 In addition, millions of dollars in discressionary federal funds help pay for new buses and transit facilities.